-- Regularly scheduled (monthly) meetings occur with neighboring established and developing IRWM groups within the Tulare Lake Hydrologic Region and Southern San Joaquin Valley.
-Participants in the meetings include representatives of the Kaweah Delta Water Conservation District, the Deer Creek and Tule River Authority, Kings River Conservation District, the Upper Kings IRWM, the Southern Sierra IRWM, the Kern County Water Agency, the Kern IRWM, and the Westside Drainage IRWM. - Working with the Watershed Coordinators funded through the Tulare Basin Watershed Initiative within the Tulare Lake Hydrologic Region. - Supporting the efforts of the 'Partnership for the San Joaquin Valley' (SJV Partnership) to develop an Action Plan that is a framework for planning for an eight-county area of the Central Valley. - Formalizing letters of agreements with neighboring IRWMs, such as, formalized boundary agreement with Tule IRWM and Kern IRWM and participating as a Stakeholder in other IRWM planning efforts, such as, the Kern IRWM.
+- Meetings with neighboring established and developing IRWM groups within the Tulare Lake Hydrologic Region and Southern San Joaquin Valley.
+Participants in the meetings include representatives of the Kaweah Delta Water Conservation District, the Deer Creek and Tule River Authority, Kings River Conservation District, the Upper Kings IRWM, the Southern Sierra IRWM, the Kern County Water Agency, the Kern IRWM, and the Westside Drainage IRWM. - Working with the Watershed Coordinators funded through the Tulare Basin Watershed Initiative within the Tulare Lake Hydrologic Region.

-- Attendance at conferences including the USBR Mid-Pacific Conference, the California Association of Water Agencies, the California Irrigation Institute, and coordination meetings, such as, "Round Table of Regions" to understand regional projects and programs, discuss implementation of overall regional enhancements, and coordinate with other IRWM efforts. - Participating in meetings with environmental entities, such as, the semi-annual Tulare Lake Basin Working Group meeting and working to develop and implement wildlife projects and programs in the Region. - Presenting Plan project and program implementation case-studies at technical conferences, such as, the US Committee on Irrigation and Drainage (USCID) to share experiences of Poso Creek Regional planning efforts with other entities.
+- Supporting the efforts of the 'Partnership for the San Joaquin Valley' (SJV Partnership) to develop an Action Plan that is a framework for planning for an eight-county area of the Central Valley. - Formalizing letters of agreements with neighboring IRWMs, such as, formalized boundary agreement with Tule IRWM and Kern IRWM and participating as a Stakeholder in other IRWM planning efforts, such as, the Kern IRWM. - Attendance at conferences including the USBR Mid-Pacific Conference, the California Association of Water Agencies, the California Irrigation Institute, and coordination meetings, such as, "Round Table of Regions" to understand regional projects and programs, discuss implementation of overall regional enhancements, and coordinate with other IRWM efforts. - Participating in meetings with environmental entities, such as, the semi-annual Tulare Lake Basin Working Group meeting and working to develop and implement wildlife projects and programs in the Region. - Presenting Plan project and program implementation case-studies at technical conferences, such as, the US Committee on Irrigation and Drainage (USCID) to share experiences of Poso Creek Regional planning efforts with other entities. - Representation and participation in the Tulare Kern Funding Area IRWM Disadvantaged Community Involvement Program.